WaleedAfridi-1/Student-Registration-Form/README.md

 # Student Registration Form

 A sleek and modern **Student Registration Form** built using pure **HTML & CSS**.
-This project provides a stylish UI, form validation, and responsive layout — no JavaScript frameworks or external libraries used.
+This project provides a stylish UI, form validation,  no JavaScript frameworks or external libraries used.

 🚀 **Live Demo**:
 [View it on Netlify](https://gorgeous-yeot-035647.netlify.app/)